3dgeo-heidelberg/AImon/docs/index.md

 ## 🛠️ Full worfklow implementation
 <div style="text-align: justify">
 <!-- ### Using main.py file -->
 Serves as the entry point for the AImon5.0 processing workflow.
-It orchestrates the execution of various processing stages, including configuration setup, bi-temporal analysis, and change detection.
+It orchestrates the execution of various processing stages, including <a href="configuration_description.html">configuration setup</a>, bi-temporal analysis, and change detection.
 </div>

 ## 📚 Publications
 <details>